-Foul play suspected in death of Fort Drum soldier, investigators say
+Soldier in custody following death of Fort Drum GI, investigators say

-(CNN)A soldier missing from Fort Drum in New York has been found dead, and foul play is suspected, the US Army's Criminal Investigation Command said Sunday.
+(CNN)A soldier missing from Fort Drum in New York has been found dead and another service member is in custody, officials said.

 An investigation into the death of Cpl.
-Hayden Allen Harris is ongoing, the Criminal Investigation Command said in a news release.
+Hayden Allen Harris is ongoing, the US Army's Criminal Investigation Command said in a news release Sunday.

 Harris, 20, was last heard from between Thursday evening and early Friday.
 He was meeting someone in Watertown for "some type of vehicle exchange," according to Army CID.
-The agency issued a public plea for information Saturday.

-Sunday, it announced Harris was found dead and the vehicle he was reportedly driving was located.
-No other information about the investigation was released.
+Jamaal Mellish, 23, also a US Army soldier, is awaiting formal charges in the case, the Byram Township Police Department in New Jersey said Monday.
+It was unclear whether Mellish has an attorney.

+Police said that a juvenile was also involved, but that no further information could be shared.

 "We are devastated, " Brig.
 Gen. Brett Funck, acting senior commander, 10th Mountain Division and Fort Drum, said in a news release Sunday.

-"It is well known here that Corporal Harris was a great Soldier, and we share our grief with his friends and Family, I hear again and again how he was also - and most importantly - a really wonderful, caring person.
-His death is a tremendous loss for his loved ones, the Division and our nation."
+"It is well known here that Corporal Harris was a great soldier, and we share our grief with his friends and Family, I hear again and again how he was also -- and most importantly -- a really wonderful, caring person.
+His death is a tremendous loss for his loved ones, the Division and our nati42on."

-Harris, from Guys, Tennessee, was posthumously promoted to the rank of Corporal and awarded the Army Commendation Award, according to a news release from Fort Drum.
-He joined the Army in March 2019 and completed trained at Fort Benning, Georgia, before arriving at Fort Drum.
-He was assigned to the C Troop, 1st Squadron, 89th Cavalry Regiment at Fort Drum.
+Harris, from Guys, Tennessee, was posthumously promoted to the rank of corporal and awarded the Army Commendation Award, according to a news release from Fort Drum.
+He joined the Army in March 2019 and completed training at Fort Benning, Georgia, before arriving at Fort Drum.
+He was assigned to the C Troop, 1st Squadron, 89th Cavalry Regiment, at Fort Drum.

 "We are grateful to everyone who shared his picture or said a prayer for his safe return, and we ask that you continue to tell the story of this great Soldier, and keep his Family in your thoughts and prayers, as we will," said Funck.